Menu

 May/June

 This is still early in the season.
 When the weather's good, these are incredible months to climb Rainier.
 The mountain is typically at its pristine best, snow covered and beautiful.
-The route tends to be more direct and number of other climbers is lower than the peak months of July and August.
+The route tends to be more direct and the number of other climbers is lower than the peak months of July and August.

 July/August